 AnswerShow the answer

-It is perfectly legal to initialize and update multiple variables in for statements.
+Similarly to other languages, it is perfectly legal to initialize and update multiple variables in for loop headers.
+Consider the following:

 it introduces two variables,